Making hojicha with black tea: a fun (and cheap) way to broaden your tea repertoire

 - Roast the leaves in small batches:

-While the roasting process, time and temperature won’t change no matter how much tea you use, you will be able to roast more evenly when all the tea is in contact with the pan.
+But you will be able to roast more evenly when all the tea is in contact with the pan.

-This brings also the perk that if you don’t get the expected results, you won’t be sitting with a whole lot of tea.
+This brings also the perk that if you don’t get the expected results, you won’t be sitting with a whole lot of tea!

 - Move your tea during roasting: